Krlos02E/whatsapp-web-poc-bot/README.md

 | `POLL_INTERVAL` | Seconds between checks for new messages. |

 ## Usage Examples
+The bot can answer to chats you reciebe that start with the prefix you set on the `.env` file, as an example the prefix /bot is used.
+It can also answer as a matter of testing to your own messages with the prefix in the current active chat (the chat actively open in whatsapp web)

 ### Commands
 You can define commands that you want the chatbot to respond to, for example:
 - **Help**: `/bot -help`